spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

   root@advanced-packaging-tutorial:/# spack edit armadillo

-If you followed the instructions in the package, when you are finished your ``cmake_args`` method should look like:
+If you followed the instructions in the package, your ``cmake_args`` method should look like:

 .. code-block:: python